bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 .. seealso::
     To learn more about how to control the size of plots, see :ref:`userguide_styling_plots` in the user guide and the entry for :class:`~bokeh.models.plots.Plot` in the reference guide.

-For more information on responsive sizing, see
+    For more information on responsive sizing, see :ref:`userguide_layout_sizing_mode` in the user guide and
     :class:`~bokeh.models.plots.Plot.sizing_mode` in the reference guide.

 .. _first_steps_4_axes: